HumamM/domain-model/README.md

 ##### Run ```php artisan migrate```
 ##### Run ```php artisan db:seed``` to run seeders, if any.
 ##### Run ```php artisan serve ```
-Now, your project will run.
+Now, the project should run.
 Good Luck!!